skroutz/rails-style-guide/README.md

     end
     ```

-* Add an example ensuring that the fabricated model is valid.
+* Add an example ensuring that the factory created model is valid.

     ```Ruby
     describe Article